Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 2. Inverse Head and Shoulders pattern

-This is opposite of the head and shoulders pattern, which we discussed in the previous paragraph.
+This trading chart pattern is the opposite of the head and shoulders pattern, which we discussed in the previous paragraph.
 It has the same head and shoulder on both sides in a downward direction.
+These both chart patterns are very easy to identify the market trend and the price action.

 • What it means: it gives us a signal of the bullish trend and the end of a bearish trend.